irisbune/Check-Task-Manager/README.md

 The assignment for the back-end was to write at least 2 model specs and 4 controller specs.
 We managed to add some tests to validate a task's due dates.

+### Todos
-My personal goal is to add more tests to have complete specs for all current existing functionality.
+My personal goal is to add:
+- Complete specs for current functionality, incl. views.
+- User Model
+  - Features:
+      - invite users to projects
+      - assign users to tasks
+      - see open & closed tasks per user
+- Comment Model
+  - Features:
+      - comment on tasks